EPCCed/2020-12-14-archer2-developers-online/_episodes/05-debug-profile.md

 See [the Cray Performance Measurament and Analysis Tools User Guide](https://pubs.cray.com/bundle/Cray_Performance_Measurement_and_Analysis_Tools_Installation_Guide_632_S-2474/page/Use_CrayPat_CrayPat-lite_Apprentice2_or_Reveal.html)

-## Using CrayPAT Lite to profile an application
+## Using CrayPat Lite to profile an application
 Let's grab and unpack a toy code for training purposes.
 To do this, we’ll use `wget`.

 ```